 “If you ever want to sleep with a blonde again, you had better shoot down these bastards as soon as they come up” – a destroyer captain motivates his exhausted crew shortly before a kamikaze attack.
 The sea-battle toll for Okinawa that ended on June 21st 1945 was 36 U.S. warships sunk and 368 damaged.
 Almost 5,000 sailors were KIA and another 5,000 wounded.

-War naturally conjures images of courageous soldiers.
-Flanders Fields, Charge of the Light Brigade, and not the Coral Sea or Leyte Gulf.
+War naturally conjures images of courageous infantrymen.
+Gettysburg, Flanders Fields and not the Coral Sea or Leyte Gulf.

 Too often forgotten are the heroic Navy, Coast Guard and Merchant Marine sailors felled at sea.
 It’s understandable; there are no battlefield memorials, no marked graves, no poppies, no flags.
 Presidents and dignitaries visit Normandy and not Midway or Iron Bottom Sound.
 Few are the photo memoirs of engineering room slaughter-by-steam, of those who inhaled fire, of those blown overboard, of those who survived the battle only to die of burns, thirst, or sharks.